sykesjd/sorkin-exegesis/_posts/2024-09-06-the-american-president.md

 > KODAK: Give us a vote, get a photo-op with number 63.

 Huh?!
 Number 63?!
 Does this movie take place a hundred years in the future?!

+### NEW Dialogue Motif: Don't have time to do one thing at a time

 > LEWIS: We should have gone after the handguns.
 >